bdanver/machine_learning/notes/week1.md

 ## Github
 - Keep things organized in different directories
 - Add files, commit, push
 - Must always connect github to .ipynb

+**Always pull first, in case you added .ipynb to your repo.
+Local must be up to date**
 ## Tips for Learning
 - Set a learning goal before lesson
 - Take notes during 'lecture' then type notes out to publish to repo (this keep things organzied)